 Community Needs Assessment

-Swedish has a long history of working collaboratively with other local health organizations to assess and address community needs through programs and activities that provide treatment and promote health and healing.
+Swedish has a long history of working collaboratively with other local health organizations and community partners to assess and address community needs through health, wellness and prevention programs, activities, initiatives and investments.

 The Swedish Community Health Needs Assessment (CHNA) was first developed in 2006 as a requirement of the Affordable Care Act (ACA).
 The CHNA is now part of the 2018 – 2022 Swedish Strategic Plan to “Be Our Communities Health Partner.”
 In 2012, each Swedish campus completed a health needs assessment and health improvement plan to identify the needs and social determinates of its respective communities in King and Snohomish counties.
 In 2015 the Swedish Cancer Institute (SCI) developed a CHNA to reflect the health needs of our cancer community.

 2018 Swedish Community Health Needs Assessment Executive Summary (PDF)